cliedl/shared_plots/README.md

 # Repository for shared plots

-This includes some shared plots, that are going to be served using GitHub pages
+This includes some shared plots, served using GitHub pages

 ## List of shared plots: